SAP-samples/teched2021-DAT161/exercises/dd1/README.md

 (As a reminder: The entity relationships of the tables can be found [here](../ex0#short-introduction-to-the-enterprise-procurement-model-epm-in-sap-s4hana).)<br><br>

-In a later step, also this ABAP CDS View will be enabled for Change Data Capturing (CDC) for an event based processing of Sales Order related deltas to the target storage in S3.<br><br>
+In a later step, also this ABAP CDS View will be enabled for Change Data Capturing (CDC) for an tigger-based processing of Sales Order related deltas to the target storage in S3.<br><br>

 1. Create a CDS View
 In the context menu of your package choose ***New*** and then choose ***Other ABAP Repository Object***.<br><br>